 Campus Climate Improvement Grants

-If you have ever found yourself wondering if you’ve said the wrong thing or been culturally insensitive, or if you want to connect more effectively and be more inclusive to those around you, then join us for our Fall 2018 Learning Community.
-We will be reading and discussing “What if I Say the Wrong Thing?” by Vernā Myers.
-Learn more.
+If you have ever found yourself wondering if you’ve said the wrong thing or been culturally insensitive, or if you want to connect more effectively and be more inclusive to those around you, then join us for our Fall 2020 Learning Communities.
+We will be reading and discussing “What if I Say the Wrong Thing?” by Vernā Myers, "How to be an Antiracist" by Ibram X Kendi, and "Braving the Wilderness" by Brene Brown.
+Learn about Learning Communities.

 Watch.
 Learn.
 Grow.